Seizures of Cash by U.S. Postal Inspectors

 Although the USPIS might want you to file a petition for Remission or Mitigation, doing so will cause a considerable delay and routinely results in a form letter denying any relief.

-By requesting remission or mitigation, you are admitting the property was properly seized.
+By requesting remission or mitigation, you admit the property was seized legally.
 If the USPIS refuses to return any money, by the time you realize that, you will no longer have any right to be heard in the U.S. District Court.

 Instead, you should retain an attorney to help you file a claim for early judicial intervention or immediate court action.
 Filing a claim for court action is the ONLY way to contest the forfeiture of the property in the United States District Court.